But what if you want something a little bit different?

 - No option for creating deep links

 And that brings us nicely to the conclusion of our MaxBounty review.

 Max Bounty was an interesting network to take a deep dive into.

-Partly because they’ve watered down those CPA offers with lots of CPS programs.
+Partly because they’ve watered down those CPA offers with many CPS programs.